EshaanAgg/web/src/content/blog/placements/oa_1.md

 1. A cryptarithm is a mathematical puzzle where the goal is to find the correspondence between letters and digits such that the given arithmetic equation consisting of letters holds true.
 Given a cryptarithm as an array of strings $crypt$, count the number of its valid solutions.

    The solution is valid if each letter represents a different digit, and the leading digit of a multi-digit number is not zero.
-The cryptarithm contains only capital letters and does not contain any leading zeros. $crypt$ has the following structure: $[wordl, word2, word3]$, which stands for the $word1 + word2 = word3$ cryptarithm.
+The cryptarithm contains only capital letters and does not contain any leading zeros. $crypt$ has the following structure: $[word1, word2, word3]$, which stands for the $word1 + word2 = word3$ cryptarithm.
 Is is guranteed that the length of the cryptarithm is $3$.

    Constraints: